-1.2 Why to integrate Kedro project with Pipelines?
+1.2 Why integrate a Kedro project with Pipelines?

 Kubeflow Pipelines' main attitude is the portability.
 Once you define a pipeline, it can be started on any Kubernetes cluster.
-The code to execute is stored inside docker images that cover not only the source itself, but all the libraries and entire execution environment.
-Portability is also one of key Kedro aspects, as the pieplines must be versionable and packagebale.
-Kedro, with Kedro-docker plugin do a fantastic job to achieve this and Kubeflow looks like a nice addon to run the pipelines on powerful remote Kubernetes clusters.
+The code to execute is stored inside docker images that cover not only the source itself, but also all the libraries and entire execution environment.
+Portability is also one of the key Kedro qualities, as the pipelines must be versionable and packageable.
+Kedro, with Kedro-docker plugin does a fantastic job to achieve this and Kubeflow looks like a nice add-on to run the pipelines on powerful remote Kubernetes clusters.